Creusa (daughter of Creon)

+Etymology

+Glauce’s name derives from the Greek glaukós, meaning “bluish-grey”.

 Mythology

 In favor of Creusa, Jason abandoned Medea.
-In the version of the myth commonly followed by ancient tragedians, Medea obtained her revenge by giving Creusa a dress that had been cursed by the sorceress.
+In the version of the myth commonly followed by ancient tragedians, Medea obtained her revenge by giving Creusa a dress and coronet that had been cursed by the sorceress.
 The curse caused the dress, or Shirt of Flame to stick to Creusa's body and burn her to death as soon as she put it on.